On the Radio: Greatest Hits Volumes I & II: Critical reception

 The album received acclaim by music critics.

 Andy Kellman from AllMusic wrote that the album "is an almost complete anthology of her popular '70s output".

 Robert Christgau gave the album an "A" and wrote that "despite the repeat of the title tune", "the overlap with Bad Girls", and the "inevitable 'MacArthur Park'" the album "proves that whatever the virtues of her disco extensions, she makes like a rock and roller at AM size."

 Eric Henderson from Slant Magazine gave the album four and a half stars out of five and wrote that the album "is perhaps the most well-timed greatest hits package ever" and that "it's also a testament to Summer's undeniable fascination with the changing tides of popular music".
 He also said that "until Madonna's The Immaculate Collection, one could scarcely imagine a more compelling argument on behalf of the artistic merit of quintessentially singles artists."
+Slant Magazine included it on their 2003 list of 50 Essential Vital Pop Albums.